Durham College, Oxford: Establishment

-The college was built to provide a place of learning for Benedictine monks from Durham Priory.
+Durham Hall was built to provide a place of learning for Benedictine monks from Durham Priory.
 While monks from Durham were sent to study in Oxford from at least 1278, there was no Benedictine establishment at the university.
 In 1291 the southern abbeys decided to combine their efforts at Gloucester College, but Durham had already begun to make its own arrangements.

 A substantial site to the north of the city walls, opening onto Horsemonger Street (now Broad Street) and Beaumont (now Parks Road) was acquired in sections, beginning with 10 acres of land on Beaumont acquired from Godstow Abbey around 1286 by prior Hugh of Darlington.
 Further land was acquired and building commenced under Hugh's successor Richard de Hoton.

-The college developed over the following decades, and it was one of the only colleges in Oxford (alongside Merton) to have constructed specialised college buildings by 1300.
-By 1302, buildings included a two-storey residence, with a dormitory and a cellar.
+The hall developed over the following decades, and it was one of the only establishments in Oxford (alongside Merton) to have constructed specialised collegiate buildings by 1300.
+By 1302, buildings included a two-storey residence, with a dormitory and a cellar, and an inventory of 1315 includes vestments and ornaments for celebrating mass, indicating that some sort of consecrated space had been arranged by that point.
 An oratory was constructed in 1323 and groundwork for a chapel shortly thereafter, though no such chapel was actually built.

-The college was a cell of Durham Priory, and the monks who lived there were monks of Durham, residing in Oxford at the discretion of the Prior of Durham.
+The hall was a cell of Durham Priory, and the monks who lived there were monks of Durham, residing in Oxford at the discretion of the Prior of Durham.
 Monks would generally proceed to the house of studies in Oxford having already received instruction in grammar and arts at the priory in Durham (or sometimes at Stamford), where the level of scholarship was sufficient to allow Durham monks arriving at Oxford to proceed directly to the higher degrees of Bachelor and Doctor of Divinity.
-The college was intended to house six to ten monks, but numbers were often lower - evidence given in a 1367 lawsuit suggested numbers in that decade varied between two and five, and on one occasion a prior had to send a companion to Oxford to comply with a prohibition on a monk living alone.
+The hall was intended to house six to ten monks, but numbers were often lower - evidence given in a 1367 lawsuit suggested numbers in that decade varied between two and five, and on one occasion a prior had to send a companion to Oxford to comply with a prohibition on a monk living alone.

-The college was headed by a prior, who was appointed centrally as with other cells such as Finchale Priory.
-Initially the resident priors had little power, which caused some problems, such as in 1319 when the chancellor of the university claimed the right to dispose of vacant rooms in the college on the basis that the 'principal' - the Prior of Durham - was non-resident.
+The hall was headed by a prior, who was appointed centrally as with other cells such as Finchale Priory.
+Initially the resident priors had little power, which caused some problems, such as in 1319 when the chancellor of the university claimed the right to dispose of vacant rooms in the hall on the basis that the 'principal' - the Prior of Durham - was non-resident.
 Subsequently the prior was given additional powers, and by the 1340s was empowered to administer the hall, collect rents and hear confessions, and had sufficient status in the university to be named as a member of the visitatorial board of Balliol College.